 To measure success in this day and age it pretty much boils down to a number.
 Sales numbers, weight on the scale, pant size, steps walked, income, number of orders, miles ran, test results, and so forth.
 There is nothing wrong with measuring success by numbers, I personally love it, but numbers can also drive us batty.
 I’m here to tell you that numbers can lie from time to time (from a personal success standpoint, not as in lab results).
-I’ve got a HUGE question to ask you plus I’ll give you five amazing ways to measure your success without numbers involved.
+I’ve got a HUGE question to ask you plus I’ll give you five amazing ways to measure your success without involving numbers.

-Last week a friend ask me a few questions about my blog and she had a hard time of why I was pouring so much time and energy into it.
+Not long ago a friend ask me a few questions about my blog and she had a hard time of why I was pouring so much time and energy into it.
 The numbers threw her off.
 The conversation went something like this, “Christy you only have X number of social media followers, you don’t have hundreds of email subscribers, and your sales are down.
 Why are you doing this?
 You can make a lot more money if you did anything else.”

 Can you relate?

 If you get frustrated when people tell you things you already know…especially about the numbers, then I know you get it.
 If you get weird looks when you tell people you’re a stay-at-home-mom, a full-time volunteer, or you spend a lot of time on your hobby, then I’m sure you also get it…if not more so.

 First off, there are times when we didn’t ask their opinion but they gave it to us anyway.
 This is where we graciously explain what we do and why we do it without getting defensive.
 In fact, if people do this there is most likely something stirring in their hearts that needs healing.
 Either way, this is when we swoop in and stick up for ourselves and honestly, yet kindheartedly, ‘shut them up’.
 Most importantly, it’s when we say, “I measure success differently, let me explain.”

 My friend.
 What she said.